Explore Virginia’s Orchards and Cideries This Fall

 Healthy for Centuries

-Apple orchards have been an intrinsic part of the Virginia countryside since the dawn of the colonial period.
-Settlers imported European apple varieties and relied on naturally fermenting hard cider—the leading beverage of the times—as a safer drink than diseased or polluted well water.
-The fact that cider, besides staving off waterborne illness, promoted a certain loose, relaxed mindset undoubtedly boosted its popularity.
+Apple orchards have been part of the Virginia landscape since the earliest colonial days.
+Settlers imported European apple varieties and leaned on naturally fermenting hard cider as a safer alternative to often-polluted well water.
+That cider also happened to encourage a pleasantly relaxed mindset, which surely didn’t hurt its popularity.

 Images: Foggy Ridge Cider

-Some cidery Founding Father trivia: John Adams downed a tankard of hard cider daily.
-The campaign that kicked off George Washington’s political career encouraged voters to the polls with nearly 150 gallons of hard cider and other motivating beverages.
-And Thomas Jefferson turned out impressive batches of cider from his well-tended Monticello orchards.
+Founding Father trivia: John Adams drank a tankard of hard cider daily.
+George Washington’s first political campaign famously fueled voters with nearly 150 gallons of hard cider and other “motivating beverages.”
+And Thomas Jefferson crafted impressive batches from the orchards at Monticello.

-Visiting Monticello today is one wonderful way to explore Virginia’s orchard heritage.
-But you can also do so by following Jefferson’s recommendation and tasting heirloom apples like the Albemarle Pippin, still cultivated in the state.
+Today, you can explore Virginia’s orchard heritage by visiting Monticello—or by following Jefferson’s advice and tasting heirloom apples like the Albemarle Pippin, still grown here.

 Image: Aaron Watson Photography and Carter Mountain Orchard